aziza251/sport_management/README.md

 npm run dev ---> to run typscript code (in src folder)

-json-server --watch db.json --port 5000 ---> to run the database (in data folder)
+json-server --watch db.json --port 5000 ---> to run the backend (in data folder)

 Sports Management System